 - Seasonings: Salt, pepper and soy sauce.

-- Breadcrumbs: The green beans are topped with panko breadcrumbs for a crispy texture.
+- Breadcrumbs: The green beans are topped with panko breadcrumbs for a crispy texture, or make your own breadcrumbs.
 You can use fine breadcrumbs, but they won’t be as crunchy.

 How to make green bean casserole